 If you sweat a lot in the vaginal area, try going for a healthy medium.

 Gynecologists often recommend a nice trim.
 Minimize your risk of cuts with a pair of dog grooming scissors, which feature a rounded safety tip.
 Or go for a specialized electric trimmer.
 If you have the money, waxing and laser treatments are also an option.

 A healthy diet helps you in getting rid of vaginal sweat or crotch sweat and also aids in fighting against vaginal pimples and bumps.

-On hot days, cut down caffeine, sugar, alcohol and spicy foods, as the breakdown of such foods elevates body heat.
+On hot days, cut down sugar, alcohol and spicy foods, as the breakdown of such foods elevates body heat.
 Eat a balanced diet, including more fresh fruits and vegetables and whole grains.

 Try to increase the water intake to 8 to 12 glasses of water per day.
 And for further help, reduce the salt intake in your meals.

 You can try out some herbal remedies or herbal teas to stop vaginal sweat or crotch sweat.
 Make a tea with St. John’s wort by steeping 1 tablespoon of dried St. John's wort or sage in a cup of hot water for at least five minutes and add one tablespoon of honey and a wedge of lemon to it.